adam-maj/deep-learning/README.md

 By learning to behave effectively as an assistant, InstructGPT created the practical communication style that enabled ChatGPT to succeed.

-**The success of InstructGPT is an indication of how high-leverage data quality can be when fine-tuning language-models.** Though many fine-tuned models existed before the instruct series, InstructGPT was far preferred almost everything else at the time to the high quality data it was trained on.
+**The success of InstructGPT is an indication of how high-leverage data quality can be when fine-tuning language-models.**

+Though many fine-tuned models existed before the instruct series, InstructGPT was far preferred to almost everything else at the time due to the high quality data it was trained on.

 <br />